The Most Frequently Asked Job Retention Scheme Questions

-If you are placed on furlough, and so are doing no work for your employer, they can pay you 80% of the National Minimum Wage (which is, of course, less than National Minimum Wage).
-However, if you do any training or volunteer work for your employer, or return to work part-time from 1 July 2020, whilst on furlough then you are entitled to receive National Minimum Wage for those hours spent on training.
+If you are placed on furlough, and so are undertaking no work for your employer, they can pay you 80% of the National Minimum Wage (which is, of course, less than National Minimum Wage).
+However, if you undertake any training or volunteer work for your employer, or return to work part-time from 1 July 2020, whilst on furlough then you are entitled to receive National Minimum Wage for those hours spent training or, from 1 July, working.

-It is not yet clear whether any payment to employees usually entitled to receive National Minimum Wage will need to be increased if National Minimum Wage is increased (such as occurred on 1 April 2020) whilst those employees are on furlough and being paid 80% of their salary.
-This may depend on the wording of the employment contract.
-However, if you are undertaking training or working part time (from 1 July) for the employer then the amount you receive for the time spent training should equate to the level of National Minimum Wage payable at that time.
+Whether any payment to employees usually entitled to receive National Minimum Wage will need to be increased if National Minimum Wage is increased (as occurred on 1 April) whilst those employees are on furlough and being paid 80% of their salary will depend on the wording of the employment contract.
+However, if you are undertaking training or working part time (from 1 July) for the employer then the amount you receive for the time spent training or working should equate to the level of National Minimum Wage payable at that time.

-The payment made under the scheme prior to 1 August 2020 will cover 80% of your basic salary or £2,500 per month, whichever is the lowest, plus the employer’s pension contributions, and NI contributions.
+The payment made under the scheme prior to 1 August 2020 will cover 80% of your basic salary or £2,500 per month, whichever is the lower, plus the employer’s pension contributions, and NI contributions.
 However, deductions will be made for normal employee contributions to income tax, NI and pension schemes.

-You should consider very carefully whether putting yourself on furlough is practically feasible, as you would not be able to do any work for the business for the furlough period (including company social media), for a minimum of three weeks.
+You should consider very carefully whether putting yourself on furlough is practically feasible as you would not be able to do any work for the business for the furlough period, including company social media, for a minimum of three weeks.
 Where you need to carry out any duty or other obligation arising from an Act of Parliament (such as the Companies Act 2006) relating to the filing of company accounts or the provision of other information relating to the administration of the company, you may do so provided you do no more than would reasonably be judged necessary for that purpose.
 This is a narrow interpretation of director duties and you should note that any work other than this is likely to preclude you from being eligible under the scheme.
 For example, you should not do work intended to generate commercial revenue or which provides services to or on behalf of the company.
 However, you can undertake the minimal work required to pay employees and claim reimbursement under the scheme.
-You would also be the first to come back from furlough to enable you to give other employees notice to return to work.
+You would also need to be the first to come back from furlough to enable you to give other employees notice to return to work.

-Payments under the grant scheme can be backdated but only to 1 March 2020.
-If you were sent home before 1 March 2020, you will not be deemed to have been furloughed for the period before then for the purposes of this scheme.
+Payments under the grant scheme can be backdated but only to 1 March.
+If you were sent home before 1 March, you will not be deemed to have been furloughed for the period before that date.

-Currently the grant covers 80% of your basic gross wage (not including any bonuses or overtime) or £2,500 per month plus your employer’s NI and pension contributions.
+Currently, the grant covers 80% of your basic gross wage (not including any bonuses or overtime) or £2,500 per month (whichever is the lower) plus your employer’s NI and pension contributions.

-The amount that the grant covers is expected to be reduced on 1 August 2020, but your employer will be expected to make up the difference so that you continue to receive the lower of 80% of your basic wage or £2,500 per month, less deductions.
+The amount that the grant covers is to be gradually reduced between 1 August 2020 and 31 October 2020 but your employer will be expected to make up the difference so that you continue to receive the lower of 80% of your basic wage or £2,500 per month, less deductions.

-Following the Direction from the government to HMRC, it appears that employees who were hired on or before 19 March 2020 (as opposed to 28 February 2020, as originally announced) will be eligible under the scheme, provided that you have submitted real time information payroll data through the PAYE system for the affected employees by that date.
+Yes.
+Following the Direction from the government to HMRC, it appears that employees who were hired on or before 19 March (as opposed to 28 February, as originally announced) will be eligible under the scheme, provided that you have submitted real time information payroll data through the PAYE system for the affected employees by that date.

 The current position is that those employees placed on furlough cannot undertake any work for their employer.
 You cannot currently claim under this scheme for employees who are on short-time hours.

-However, this is likely to change from 1 August 2020 when it is expected that employees can undertake part time work for their employer and remain eligible for the scheme.
+However, from 1 July 2020, employees can undertake part time work for their employer and remain eligible for the scheme.
 The scheme will ‘top up’ a proportion of furloughed employees’ wages for the time that they are not working.

 Yes, whilst furloughed you will continue to accrue holiday at the same rate as if you were not furloughed.

 Yes you can take holiday whilst furloughed.
 If you take holiday your employer must pay you 100% of your basic wage for that period of holiday, but will only be able to claim back the lower of either 80% of your basic wage or £2,500 for the period of holiday (or other applicable amount from 1 July onwards).

-You can refuse to be furloughed but you must remember that you may be at risk of being laid off or made redundant by your employer if you do not accept furlough.
+You can refuse to be furloughed but you must remember that you may be at risk of being laid off or made redundant by your employer if you do not accept furlough status.

-On 12 May 2020 it was announced that the scheme will now run until 31 October 2020.
-The scheme will remain unchanged and in its current form until 31 July 2020, but it is anticipated that the scheme will change from 1 August 2020, with furloughed workers being allowed to undertake work on a part-time basis for employers and remain eligible for the scheme.
-It is also anticipated that the amount that the government will reimburse under the scheme from 1 August 2020 will reduce from the current levels, with employers being expected to top up the difference from that point onwards (see Q4 above for further details).
+On 12 May 2020, it was announced that the scheme will now run until 31 October 2020.
+The scheme will remain unchanged and in its current form until 30 June.
+As of 1 July, the scheme will change with furloughed workers being allowed to undertake work on a part-time basis for employers whilst remaining eligible for the scheme.
+The amount that the government will reimburse under the scheme from 1 August 2020 will reduce from the current levels with employers being expected to top up the difference from that point onwards (see Q4 above for further details).
 The extension of the scheme and the amendments to it during the latter stages are intended to facilitate a staged return of furloughed workers.
-The staged return is designed to avoid a situation whereby employers are expected to take responsibility overnight for payment of the full salaries of all its employees back on overnight and before the business has had chance to fully recover from the effects of the enforced lockdown.
+The staged return is designed to avoid a situation whereby employers are expected to take responsibility overnight for payment of the full salaries of all its employees before the business has had chance to fully recover from the effects of the enforced lockdown.